 - Smuggling currency notes

-- Companies in Disguise: Companies which are incorporated to carry out an activity but also carry out illegal activities and conceal such illegal profits with the help of profits of the other legal business.
+- Companies in Disguise: Companies that are incorporated to carry out an activity but also carry out illegal activities and conceal such illegal profits with the help of profits of the other legal business.

 - Electronic Fund Transfer: This means wire transferring of funds.
 Electing nominees who would carry out such transactions on their behalf.